 Text: type the text that you want to be displayed when the mouse pointer is moved over the hotspot.

 Frame: where the target of the hyperlink will open: pick among _blank (opens in a new browser window), _self (opens in the active browser window), _top or _parent.

+Tip